-CADTH will review the information provided by registrants and selected individuals may be contacted to discuss their potential participation in the review.
-In addition to the review-specific calls for clinical experts that will be issued for the reimbursement review processes, CADTH encourages any interested clinicians to register for potential involvement in future opportunities, including initiatives through the Optimal Use and Therapeutic Review processes.
+Clinical experts who are interested in participating in the reimbursement review process can register by completing a web form with contact information and details about their areas of expertise and interest.
+The information provided by registrants will be reviewed and selected individuals may be contacted to discuss their potential participation in the review.
+Any interested clinicians are encouraged to register for potential involvement in future opportunities, including initiatives through the Optimal Use and Therapeutic Review processes.

-The following factors are considered by CADTH when selecting clinical experts for participation in the review process:
+The following factors are considered when selecting clinical experts for participation in the review process:

-expertise regarding the diagnosis and management of the condition for which the drug is indicated

-- conflict of interest declaration - availability to commit to CADTH's review timelines - regional representation (particularly for clinical panels).
+- expertise regarding the diagnosis and management of the condition for which the drug is indicated - conflict of interest declaration - availability to commit to the review timelines - regional representation (particularly for clinical panels).